Top Tips for Renting an Apartment in Bangkok

-When my girlfriend and I were visiting Bangkok last summer, we were four and a half months into a a year-long backpacking trip around the world.
-We had already been travelling for 5 months through India, China, Vietnam, Cambodia and Laos and had been, to be frank, slumming it all this time.
-We were not looking forward to the heat and the chaos of Bangkok and finding our next basic but adequate hostel.
-Basic and adequate would normally be fine, but what we wanted was a little comfort.
-And we wanted to stay a little longer and make ourselves comfortable.
-We wanted to completely empty our bags, wash all our clothes, iron them, and put them away neatly in drawers.
-What we wanted was to stay a for week in Bangkok and really take it easy for a week in Bangkok.
+I was not looking forward to the heat and the chaos of a big, bustling metropolis and finding my next basic but adequate hostel.
+Basic and adequate would normally be fine, but what I wanted was a little comfort.
+And I wanted to stay a little longer and make myself comfortable.
+I wanted to completely empty my bags, wash all of my clothes, iron them, and put them away neatly in drawers.
+What I wanted was to stay for a few weeks in the Thai capital and get a feel for what it's like to live there.

 What do you think of Bangkok